epeios-q37/epeios.bak/tools/xdhq/Atlas/PYH/NOTES.md

 """
 IMPORTANT !!!

-First of all, fork the application, or it won't work properly!
+Fork the application, or it won't work properly!

 This can be done:
 - by hitting above 'fork' button,
 - or, if not available, by modifying this source code.

-Once launched, to open the application in a new tab, click on the QR code at its bottom.

 For more details: http://q37.info/s/zbgfjtp9